-The A-bomb dome (Genbaku dome 原爆ドーム）are the iconic remains of the Hiroshima Prefectural Industrial Promotion Hall.
+The A-bomb Dome (Genbaku dome 原爆ドーム）in Hiroshima is the iconic ruin of the Hiroshima Prefectural Industrial Promotion Hall.
 It has become a symbol of both the horror of nuclear war and the hope for peace.
-Designed by Czech architect, Jan Letzel, the building, originally named the Hiroshima Prefectural Commercial Exhibition Hall was completed and opened to the public in April 1915.
+Designed by Czech architect, Jan Letzel, the building, originally named the Hiroshima Prefectural Commercial Exhibition Hall was completed and opened to the public in 1915.

 Many visitors are unaware that this structure was initially scheduled to be demolished with the rest of the ruins in the area during reconstruction of the city.
 These plans were delayed and Hiroshima was rebuilt around the dome.
 Opinions on what to do with site were divided with some locals wanting it torn down, while others wanted to preserve it as a memorial of the bombing.

 In 1966, Hiroshima City officials were determined to preserve the A-bomb Dome indefinitely and solicited funds from within Japan and overseas.
 To date, the A-bomb Dome has undergone two preservation projects.

 Despite opposition from China and the US, in December 1996 the A-Bomb Dome was registered on the UNESCO World Heritage List based on the Convention for the Protection of the World Cultural and Natural Heritage.

 In the words of the Hiroshima City website, “As a historical witness that conveys the disaster of the first atomic bombing in history, and as a symbol of the vow to pursue the abolition of nuclear weapons and enduring peace”.

 It is also a major tourist spot and it is not uncommon for the area around the building to be crowded with visitors from all over Japan and all around world snapping shots of the wangled iron frame and crumbling concrete, or smiling for pictures with it as a backdrop.